hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 * [Reference](#reference)

 ## Motivations
-NLPBOOK is designed for the NLP fine-tuning tasks on Google Colab, but I find it too slow and somewhat inconvenient, for example, with the need to mount Google Drive every time when launching it.
+NLPBOOK is designed for the NLP fine-tuning tasks on Google Colab, but I find it too slow and somewhat inconvenient, for example, with the need to mount Google Drive every time when starting it.
 Therefore, I decided to bring it to a supercompter to get the training practices done faster.
 I had to make some modifications to the original code to enable the execution of fine-tuning tasks from pre-trained models such as BERT and GPT-2 on a KISTI GPU cluster with multiple GPU nodes.

 ## KISTI Neuron GPU Cluster
 Neuron is a KISTI GPU cluster system consisting of 65 nodes with 260 GPUs (120 of NVIDIA A100 GPUs and 140 of NVIDIA V100 GPUs).
 [Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling.